pstutz/scala-fullstack/README.md

 ### Usage
 Start the server with:
 ```
-./mill -watch backend.runBackground
+./mill -watch "backend[dev].runBackground"
 ```

-The website is served at `http://localhost:8080` and the server restarts automatically when files are changed.
+The website is served at `http://localhost:8080` and the server restarts automatically when files change.

 ### IntelliJ IDEA Import
 Run